 Just as the FDA oversees the inks and pigments that go into tattoos, so do they regulate the laser devices used to remove them, and has approved several types for both lightening and removal of tattoos.

 Picosure is one type of laser used for this purpose (it can also be used to treat acne scars and wrinkles).
 It works with minimal discomfort and downtime and generally requires between three to four treatments (for most patients), which cost between $400-$600 each.
+It’s now a very popular procedure with removing unwanted tattoos, all you have to do is search for tattoo removal NYC and you will find plenty of clinics offering this treatment.
 It’s important to note that certain ink colors are easier to remove than others, since ink absorbs different wavelengths of light.
 Lighter colors – like green, red and yellow – are the toughest to remove, while blue and black are the easiest.

 Here’s a before and after (following six treatments).
 Butterfly, begone…